-Offering all the benefits of the 32GB version, the 64GB version of Samsung's EVO+ card doubles the storage space as long as you correctly format it using the FAT32 file system.
+If you need more space, the 64GB version of SanDisk's Extreme Plus card is a great option as long as you correctly format it using the FAT32 file system.
 If you need the extra space, it's worth it.

 This 32GB card from Lexar isn't going to win and speed tests when used in the Raspberry Pi 4.
 But it's super cheap and perfect for someone who wants to save a little cash or likes to swap things up by using different software on different cards.